Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Simulations

+To evaluate the estimation accuracy, we report the estimation errors, $N^{-1} \sum_{i=1}^N\| \bmu^{(i)} - \hat\bmu^{(i)} \|_F$, $\| \bTheta-\hat\bTheta \|_F$, and $\| \bcB-\hat\bcB \|_F$, where $\hat\bmu^{(i)}=g^{-1}( \hat\bTheta+\hat\bcB\times_3\x_i )$.
+To evaluate the edge selection accuracy, we report the F1 score.
+Since the method of \citet{firth1993bias} does not consider entry-wise sparsity, its F1 score is not reported.
+Since the method of \citet{wang2019common} could only estimate $\bmu^{(i)}$, the estimation errors for $\bTheta$ and $\bcB$ are not reported.
 Table~\ref{tab1} reports the average criteria, with the standard errors in the parentheses, over 50 data replications.
 Our proposed method is seen to achieve the best performance among all competing methods, in terms of both estimation accuracy and selection accuracy, and this holds true for different sample sizes $N$, ranks $r$ and sparsity levels $s_0$.
 Moreover, we see the estimation error of our method decreases as $N$ increases, or as $r$ and $s_0$ decrease.
 Such observations agree with our theoretical results in Theorem~\ref{thm3}.
+We further report the heat map of the eBIC over varying $r$ and $s_0$ values in Section \ref{sec::bic} of the supplement.